• Skip to content

 Gardens are generally safe and interesting places, and children often love spending time in them.
 But gardens aren’t always designed with children in mind.

-Supervising your child is the best way to avoid danger in the garden or anywhere else, but this isn’t always possible.
+Supervising your young child is the best way to avoid danger in the garden, but this isn’t always possible.
 This means it’s very important to make the garden safe.

-You can do this by avoiding growing poisonous plants and dangerous plants.
-Fence off or remove any suspect plants until your child is old enough to learn not to eat strange plants.
-This is usually when children are around three years old.
+Start by getting familiar with poisonous and dangerous plants.
+This way you can avoid growing any dangerous plants.
+You can also identify dangerous plants already in your garden and either fence them off or remove them until your child is old enough to learn not to eat strange plants.
+This is usually around 3 years.

 Castor oil plant (Ricinus communis)